microsoft/Recognizers-Text/Specs/README.md

         TestNumberWithUnit_Spanish.cs
 ````

 The Test Classes names uses a convention to determine the Spec to run.
-THe convention is:
+The convention is:

 `Test{Model}_{Language}`